aamage20/Linux/Readme.md

 Feel free to experiment with these commands to better understand Linux permissions and file types.

 ----
-# Day 12: Managing Users and Permissions in Linux

 ## **Link Count Basics**
 ### Overview